'No car needed' guide to Poldark’s Cornwall

 The quiet sandy coves in Cornwall have always been a haven for smugglers, especially in the 18th century when the Poldark series is set.
 The scenic Looe Valley Line in south east Cornwall takes you to an area infamous for its smuggling past.
 Use the line to arrive into Looe by train, and then walk to the village of Polperro along the South West Coast Path.
-Find out all about one of the most notorious smugglers, ‘Battling Billy’, in the Polperro Smuggling Museum.

 Getting there: Train to Looe from Liskeard, then walk along the South West Coast Path for 5 miles to Polperro.
 Regular buses head back to Looe from Polperro all year.

 Famed for its collection of tall ships and Grade II listed harbour, Charlestown is the principal port in Poldark.
 You will almost feel like an extra as you wander around this pretty town with the tall ships majestically sat in the harbour.
 For anyone interested in the maritime history of our coastline, the Shipwreck Museum is a must.

 Getting there: Train to St Austell, then take the number 24 or 25 bus which runs direct from the station to Charlestown.